-“Humanities at Work" is a series of events and panels specifically designed to showcase the economic and social impact of the Humanities in our contemporary world.
+Launched by the Humanities Institute in 2017, “Humanities at Work" is a series of lectures, panels, and resources devoted to recognizing the powerful and transformative role that a humanities education plays in society, as well as in civic and professional life.
+Each event is thoughfully selected and planned to showcase the economic and social impact of the Humanities in our contemporary world.

 The intellectual rigor and creativity of the Humanities have always prepared students to be leaders in a variety of careers.
 In today’s rapidly shifting professional world, this is truer than ever before.
 But don’t take our word for it.
-Listen to some of our humanities alumni as they talk about the positive impact a liberal arts degree has had on their careers.
+Listen to some of our humanities alumni as they discuss the posititve impact a liberal arts degree has had on their careers.

 Ashley Allen ‘01